FAQs

 7. If you wish, at the end of the meditation (often called a ‘sit’), note down a summary of what happened for you.

-8. You can use your observations of your meditations, as well as observations of what happens in your life, as material on which to apply the dharma to help you understand yourself and move along your path to awakening.
+8. You can use your observations of your meditations, as well as observations of what happens in your life, as material to which you can apply the dharma to help you understand yourself and move along your path to awakening.

 Does it cost anything to come to the sangha?